eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

 The last stage in the CI pipeline updates a GitOps repository with the updated application metadata from the build.
 In order to do that, the CI pipeline needs to know which repository should be used and needs the credentials to push changes to that repository.
 As with other configuration within the pipeline, this is handled with config maps and secrets:

 * A secret named `git-credentials` holds the credentials the CI pipeline uses to access all the respositories in the Git host (e.g. GitHub, GitLab, BitBucket, etc. If you used the IGC CLI to register the pipeline then this secret has already been created.
-* A config map named `gitops-repo` holds the url and branch for the gitops repository.
+* A config map named `gitops-repo` holds the URL and branch for the GitOps repository.

-Fortunately the IGC CLI provides a gitops command to simplify this step.
+Fortunately the IGC CLI provides a `gitops` command to simplify this step.
 Information on how to use the command as well as the alternative manual steps can be found in the IGC CLI gitops command section.

 1. Make sure to switch context to the project/namespace CI namespace